-Environmental Social and Governance (ESG) Considerations Risk.
+Environmental, Social and Governance (ESG) Considerations Risk.
 The ESG considerations assessed as part of a credit research process to implement the Fund's investment strategy in pursuit of its investment objective may vary, and not every ESG factor may be identified or evaluated for every investment.
 The incorporation of ESG factors as part of a credit analysis may affect the Fund's exposure to certain issuers or industries and may not work as intended.
-The Fund may underperform other funds that do not incorporate ESG factors or that use a different methodology to identify and/or incorporate ESG factors.
-Information used to evaluate such factors may not be readily available, complete or accurate, and may vary across providers and issuers as ESG is not a uniformly defined characteristic, which could negatively impact the ability to accurately assess credit quality, which could negatively impact the Fund's performance.
+The Fund may underperform other funds that do not incorporate ESG factors.
+Information used to evaluate such factors may not be readily available, complete or accurate, and may vary across providers and issuers as ESG is not a uniformly defined characteristic, which could negatively impact the Fund's performance.
 There is no guarantee that the incorporation of ESG considerations will be additive to the Fund's performance.